 STEP 7: FINAL REVIEW

-ADJUSTING YOUR DATA PARAMETERS AND FIGURE
+ADJUSTING YOUR DATA PARAMETERS AND VISUALIZATION AND DOWNLOADING

 If you would like to change any of your selections, you can do so from this screen by clicking on the green boxes above the figure.
-If you would like to change the type of figure, you can do so by clicking on the alternate visualization on the left.
+If you would like to change the type of figure, you can do so by clicking on an alternate visualization on the left.